tymyrddin/blue/source/docs/soc/dfir/cd/README.md

 Typical challenge:

-"This ransomware encrypted files—find the attacker’s Bitcoin wallet in the memory dump."
+"This ransomware encrypted files, find the attacker’s Bitcoin wallet in the memory dump."

 ## How to do them?